 The law clearly requires that a physician must be involved in the certification of an individual for home health services and a physician's ongoing involvement in the care of that individual.
 42 U.S.C § 1395f(a)(2)(C); 42 U.S.C § 1395n(a)(2)(A).
 Medicare program guidance echoes these statutory requirements: "[t]he patient must be under the care of a physician who is qualified to sign the certification statement and plan of care . . .
 A patient is expected to be under the care of the physician who signs the plan of care and the physician certification."
 Medicare Benefit Policy Manual, 100-101, § 30.3.
 The physician must base his certification of the need for home health services upon a face-to-face encounter with the patient and the encounter must be related to the primary reason the patient requires home health services.
 42 C.F.R. § 424.22(a).

-Because Petitioner did not bring forth any evidence with regard to two individuals which could show that these individuals were under the care of Dr. Castaneda or that Dr. Castaneda certified the necessity of home health care services, I find Petitioner did not conform to "the laws, regulations, and program instructions of the Medicare program."
-By signing the Certification Statement at Section 15 of the CMS 855A enrollment application, Petitioner was bound to comply with all applicable legal requirements.
+Because it is undisputed that Petitioner did not bring forth any evidence with regard to five individuals which could show that these individuals were under the care of Dr. Castaneda or that Dr. Castaneda certified the necessity of home health care services, I find Petitioner did not conform to "the laws, regulations, and program instructions of the Medicare program."4 By signing the Certification Statement at Section 15 of the CMS 855A enrollment application, Petitioner was bound to comply with all applicable legal requirements.
 CMS Ex.
-2, at 3, 5.
+2, at 6.
 Thus, I find that CMS was authorized to revoke Petitioner's Medicare billing privileges for noncompliance with the enrollment application applicable for its provider or supplier type pursuant to 42 C.F.R. § 424.535(a)(1).

-3. Petitioner's owner's affidavit and composite exhibits do not create a genuine dispute of material fact which could overcome CMS's Motion for Summary Judgment because Petitioner does not tender evidence of specific facts showing that a dispute exists for two individuals.
+3. Petitioner's owner's affidavit, the affidavit of Petitioner's director of nursing, and the composite exhibits do not create a genuine dispute of material fact which could overcome CMS's Motion for Summary Judgment because Petitioner does not tender evidence of specific facts showing that a dispute exists for five individuals.